 - Changed circumstances that cause an increase to settlement charges

 - Changed circumstances that affect the consumer’s eligibility for the loan or affect the value of the property securing the loan

 4) Don’t overlook key parts of your testing program.

 What does your current compliance program to review completed loan files look like?
 Are you sampling across all products and channels?

-To schedule an independent TRID review to determine your financial institution's compliance with the associated regulation, click here or contact Bianca Sarrach, Principal, Advisory Services, at 314.983.1365 or email@example.com.
+To schedule an independent TRID review to determine your financial institution's compliance with the associated regulation, or to request our infographic "How to Prepare for a Compliance Audit," fill out the adjacent form or contact Bianca Sarrach, Principal, Advisory Services, at 314.983.1365 or email@example.com.